Re-Printed from the November 2019 issue of Ink Magazine

 This soft-ripening double crème deserves its ongoing place in the Best Buy list, Top Ten list, and every other category you can think of.
 Unlike so many of the stabilized Bries and Camemberts on the market today, this one remains true to what a soft-ripening cheese should be.

 D’Affinois arrives to us with a firm center.
 This core softens as we allow it to ripen right in the store.
 I love that I can finish the ripening process myself.
 This allows me to sell it at its peak flavor, which is when you will find it in its most soft, creamy and luscious state.

-Consistently one of our best sellers, D’Affinois is usually the first cheese to disappear on a cheese tray.
-You can spend this amount for half the volume of many other cheeses and find yourself less satisfied.
+D’Affinois is consistently one of our best sellers and usually the first cheese to disappear on a cheese tray.
+You can spend twice this amount for many othersimiliar cheeses and find yourself less satisfied.

 English Ford Cheddar ($14 to $16 per pound)

 This pasteurized cheese is still one of the very best values out there.
 It amazes me how so many other cheddars can sell for such high prices ($20 to $30 per pound) when the bitter finish of many of these cheddars so often bites back.